Humber Pullman

 The Humber Pullman is a four-door limousine which was introduced by the British Humber company in 1930 as a successor to the Humber 20/65 hp and long-wheelbase version of the Humber Snipe.

 In 1939 an upgraded version was launched badged as the Humber Imperial, but postwar the car reverted to the Pullman name.
-Between 1948 and 1954 the car was offered with a central partition (for chauffeured use) as the Pullman, but without a partition was badged as the Humber Imperial for owner-drivers.
+Between 1948 and 1954 the car was offered with a central partition (for chauffeured use) as the Pullman, but without a partition it was badged as the Humber Imperial (intended for owner-drivers).

 The Pullman / Imperial was not offered for sale to the public during the Second World War; the factory's limited output were used as staff cars.
-It returned to the market in 1945 and remained in production till 1954.
-At the present time only eight units of this vehicle are still extant.
+It returned to the market in 1945 and remained in production until 1954.

+In 1964 the company revived the Humber Imperial name for a top-of-the-line model based on the Humber Super Snipe.
+It remained in production through to 1967.

 Before World War II

 The 1930 car came with a 3498cc straight six cylinder overhead inlet side exhaust valve engine and a claimed power output of 80 hp (60 kW).
 The classic limousine style body featured rear- hinged doors and in some respects resembled the Humber Snipe 80 with which it shared its engine, but the Pullman was longer and wider.
 For this heavy car Humber claimed a top speed of 73 mph (117 km/h).
 As well as the limousine, Landaulette and Sedanca de Ville bodies were available.
 Humber, the manufacturer lost its independence in 1931 when the Rootes Group acquired a majority share holding in it.
 A coupé was added to the body range in 1935 for one year only.

 A rebodied Pullman with two-piece V windscreen appeared in 1936, sharing the 132 in wheelbase of its predecessor, but with the overall length of the car increased to 196 in.
 Engine size was now raised to 4086cc while claimed power was 100 hp (75 kW).
 The power increase was also evident from the claimed top speed which now edged up to 75 mph (121 km/h).
 The chassis gained independent front suspension, and hydraulic brakes were fitted in 1940.
 As well as the factory body options, some cars were supplied in chassis form to independent coachbuilders, especially Thrupp & Maberly.

 In 1939 the Pullman was joined by the Humber Imperial or Snipe Imperial which shared the engine with the Pullman, but was built on the 4 in shorter Snipe chassis and correspondingly brisker, with an advertised top speed of 81 mph (130 km/h).
 The car nevertheless remained spacious, and was favoured for use by British government ministers during the 1940s.
 Four and Six-light saloons and drophead coupé bodies were available.
 Civilian availability ended in 1940 when the factory was given over to production of the ’Ironside’ Reconnaissance Car.
 However, production of the newly introduced "razor-edge" Pullman continued throughout the war for the government and the military.